2.3.17

 There where a variety of brand markers and can say that some colors mutated and will go back over it with a new fresh inking with Copic markers.

 Back in 2012, I used a variety of brand markers and noticed some strange fading in some areas of the drawings.
-All 12 of the drawings now have a fresh ink overlay, using Copic markers only.
+All 12 drawings now have a fresh ink overlay, created using Copic markers only.

-The issues of fading colors in these drawings, I suspect, are partly because of the type of paper I used, which took the ink and absorbed it into the surface's tooth, making the colors get muted over time.
+The fading of colors in these drawings, I suspect, is partly due to the type of paper I used, which absorbed the ink into the surface's texture, causing the colors to become muted over time.

-I have found another type of paper by Borden & Riley that is made specifically for pens and markers and has a sealed surface, so this paper would fare better for Copic Marker drawings in the future.
+I have found another type of paper by Borden & Riley that is specifically designed for pens and markers, featuring a sealed surface, which makes it a better option for Copic Marker drawings in the future.

 New version and another layer of copic inks.